-The early Muslim empire differed from the Roman Empire after 212 in that not all its free inhabitants were its citizens.
-In the late Roman case, every free male could theoretically make a claim to legitimate political participation, although in practice of course, this held true only for soldiers and some elites.
-Muslim societies have never reached this point of theoretical civic integration before the 19th century.
-In the beginning, when all free male Muslims could in fact and not only in theory make legitimate political claims, Muslims were a tiny minority in a sea of other groups which were excluded and whose conversion to Islam was not actively sought.
-In the context of this chapter only wars in which Muslims were the main protagonists should be called internal.
-This would make us leave aside uprisings of non-Muslim groups of which there were quite a few in early Islamic societies.
-At least in the perspective of our sources this seems to be a legitimate procedure, on the other hand this means that political and military action of those groups who in most regions formed the vast majority of the population would be left outside the picture.
+The early Muslim empire differed from the late Roman empire in an important way.
+Caracalla’s edict of 212 CE had ensured that every free Roman male was a citizen and could therefore make a claim to legitimate political participation.
+In practice, of course, this held only for soldiers and members of the elite.
+At the inception of the caliphate, however, when all free male Muslims could in fact (and not only in theory) make legitimate political claims, Muslims constituted a tiny minority amidst a plethora of other groups.
+These other groups were not only excluded from political life, but their conversion to Islam was not actively sought.
+The concept of “citizenship” in the caliphate was thus very different from that of their counterparts in the late Roman empire.
+This distinction thus affects any understanding of how the term “internal” should be understood for the early caliphate.
+Indeed, from the standpoint of political integration and membership—and from the perspective of our sources—only wars in which Muslims were the main protagonists should qualify as “internal”.
+This excludes uprisings by non-Muslim groups, which occurred several times in early Islamic societies.

-With time, Arab Muslimness and citizenship (in the sense of a legitimate claim to participate in political decision-making) stopped to be overlapping.
-This was the consequence of two distinct processes.
-On the one hand, Muslims increasingly left the army and settled down as civilians beginning at the end of the 7th century.
-In part, this was a voluntary process, in part it was the result of the Caliphs’ actively excluding politically non-reliable elements from the military.
-On the other hand, the number of converts stared to increase in the 8th century.
-These converts did try to assert their political leverage, the Abbasid Revolution of 750 was, according to a common, though not unanimous interpretation, the work of such people.
-Al-Ma’mun, and even more his successors, felt uneasy about being at the mercy of soldiers who had good claims to participate in the political game at his cost.
-So, the caliphs (and later other rulers as well) started to substitute civic armies by foreign mercenaries, mostly forcibly converted slaves who quickly became ever more powerful.
-But although court factions of leading slave soldiers (and bureaucrats) vied with each other for power in Abbasid times, their concentration at the very centre made violent action on their part often take the form of coups and counter-coups, not of civil wars.
+With time, Arab “Muslimness”—the identity conferred by cultural and religious identity—as well as citizenship, in the sense of a legitimate claim to participate in political decision making, ceased to be overlapping categories.
+This development resulted from two distinct processes.
+First, from the end of the seventh century, as the conquest of the eastern Roman and Sassanian empires drew to a close, Muslims increasingly left the army and settled as civilians.
+This was both a voluntary process and a result of the caliphs’ decision to exclude politically non-reliable elements from the military.
+Second, the number of converts increased in the eighth century.
+These converts attempted to assert their political leverage; for instance, the Abbasid Revolution of 750 was, according to a common (though not unanimous) interpretation, the work of this group.
+Both al-Ma’mun and his successors felt uneasy about depending on soldiers who could make a viable claim to political participation.
+So, the caliphs (and later other rulers as well) began to substitute foreign mercenaries for citizen armies.
+These mercenaries were mostly forcibly converted slaves who quickly grew in power.
+Yet even though court factions led by slave soldiers and bureaucrats competed for power in the Abbasid period, their concentration at the very centre made violent action on their part resemble coups and counter-coups rather than civil wars.

-Thus, starting in the early 8th century and with the process being more or less complete two centuries later in most regions, legitimate participation in politics came to be transferred from the community of Muslims to a professional military class, a class that was ethnically and / or socially (nomads!) separated not only from non-Muslim subjects, but also from the mass of local Muslims.
-Internal wars were not wars of parties within the Muslim community as a whole anymore.
+Between the early eighth and the tenth centuries, legitimate political participation transferred from the community of Muslims to a professional military class.
+This class was separated on both a social and ethnic level, not only from non-Muslim subjects, but also from the mass of local Muslims.
+As a result, by the tenth century, internal wars were no longer intra-Muslim conflicts.

 2.2.
-Wars and Mere Uprisings
+Wars vs. Uprisings

-Having discussed what we mean by “internal”, we have to ask further what we mean by “war” as distinct from uprising.
-Is any uprising to be termed war?
-Must the uprising be of a certain size to count as war?
-Is an internal war only an uprising which aims at overthrowing the rulers and putting its own leaders in their place or may any armed movement of disaffection of a certain size be called a war?
+Having clarified how the term “internal” can be understood, it is important to examine the differences between “wars” and “uprisings”.
+Can any uprising be called a war?
+Must the uprising be of a certain size to count as a war?
+Is an internal war simply an uprising aimed at replacing the incumbent rulers, or can any armed movement be called a war?